WalkerCodeRanger/WalkerCodeRanger.com/_posts/2014-03-16-emberjs-on-cassette.md

 author: "Jeff Walker"
 title: "Ember.js on Cassette: Embedding Templates"
 guid: aab2932d-a540-461c-a953-f7ccbb4fe738
+modified: 2014-03-22 10:23 -05:00
 ---

 <div class="with-aside aside-right aside-down-2" markdown="1">
 I'm starting a new web application project, and I've decided to use [Ember.js](http://emberjs.com).
 That will enable me to provide users a slick single-page app experience.
 Since I am a .NET web developer by training, I plan to use C# and ASP.NET Web API as my server technologies.
-I could use tools like [Lineman.js](http://linemanjs.com) and [Grunt](http://gruntjs.com) to manage and package my client-side code.
-However, I'd like to use the Visual Studio toolchain instead, because it provides a lot of great tools for web application development.
-Since I already know it, there is almost no learning curve for me.
-I'm not trying to argue that is the right choice.
+I could use tools like [Lineman.js](http://linemanjs.com) or [Grunt](http://gruntjs.com) to manage and package my client-side code.
+Instead, I'd like to use the Visual Studio toolchain, because it provides a lot of great tools for web application development.
+Since I already know Visual Studio, there will be almost no learning curve for me.
+I'm not trying to argue this is the right choice.
 I'm just trying to share a little about what it takes to make it work with Ember.js.
 Early on, I realized that I would want to bundle and minify all my scripts and templates.
 I've chosen the [Cassette](http://getcassette.net) library for this which provides "asset bundling for .NET web apps".
 Here is how I made it work with Ember.js, but first, why did I choose Cassette?

 <aside markdown="1" class="right">
 ###Single-page App (SPA)